Cell bulging and extrusion in a three-dimensional bubbly vertex model for curved epithelial sheets: Bubbly Vertex Model and bulging instability at topological defects

 We consider a spherical epithelium with a randomized starting configuration.
 For simulations we use \textit{OrganoidChaste} \cite{OrganoidChaste}, a custom-written package for Chaste \cite{Chaste_Software_2020} implementing a three-dimensional vertex model for monolayers, which was used in Ref.~\cite{Drozdowski_PRR24_Topological_defects_VM_shells} and is described in Appendix~\ref{app:organoidchaste}.
 Cell centers are created using the random sequential adsorption mechanism \cite{Roshal_PRE23_Topological_properties_monolayer_random_sequential_adsorption} and then a Voronoi tesselation on the sphere to determine cell shape.
 Using a rate of active topological T1-transitions which is slowly reduced to zero, the energy is minimized to obtain a spherical starting configuration.
-The resulting minimal energy configuration is shown in Fig.~\ref{fig:fig_shells_pentagonal_collapse}(b).
+This process is performed in the VM to obtain shapes with low energy and a representative minimal energy configuration is shown in Fig.~\ref{fig:fig_shells_pentagonal_collapse}(b).
+This topology is then fixed for the comparison between VM and BVM shapes, as here we do not consider tissue dynamics on a larger time scale.